 RIGHT SIDE SEAM

 Lay your back piece down so the right side is facing you.
-Lay the front piece down on top of it with wrong side facing you (so the rights sides are together).
-Line up the raw edges to the right and pin in place.
+Lay the front piece down on top of it with the wrong side facing you (so the right sides are together).
+Line up the raw edges to the right and pin them in place.

 Stitch 5/8″ from the raw edge, all the way from the waist to the hem.
 And then finish the raw edge with your preferred method.

 Don’t forget to open up your culottes and press well!

 Attach interfacing to the wrong side of one waistband front, and one waistband back.

 Take the two interfaced pieces and place right side together.
 Line up the RIGHT side, pin, and stitch in place 5/8″ from the raw edge.
 This is your waistband.